John of Tella: Exile

 The Persian victory over Julian's army in 363 brought many Mesopotamian territories like Nisibis under Persian control.
-This shift brought hope to the Miaphysite community, which was struggling against Rome's persecution of non-Chalcedonians in the empire, led by Justin and Justinian.
+This shift brought hope to the Miaphysite community, which was struggling against the Byzantines' persecution of non-Chalcedonians in the empire, led by Justin and Justinian.
 Following this persecution, John of Tella lost his episcopal see in 521 and relocated to Persian-controlled territory near the frontier zone, where he continued his pastoral activity and circulated his writings.
 The final institutional division between the Chalcedonian and non-Chalcedonian hierarchies was facilitated by his missionary and ordination activities in exile, along with those of Jacob Baradeus.

-John's actions helped ignite widespread opposition in the eastern provinces when Emperor Justin I attempted to enforce Chalcedonian policy by dismissing dissident bishops and installing his own imperial appointees in their place.
-Justin, who thought the East would not be a threat, was shocked when entire cities and monasteries disobeyed the emperor's order.
-Rather, he found a broad uprising, with thousands of clergymen and entire communities prepared to suffer for their cause.
+John's actions helped ignite widespread opposition in the eastern provinces when Justin attempted to enforce Chalcedonian policy by dismissing dissident bishops and installing his own imperial appointees in their place.
+Justin, who thought the East would not be a threat, was shocked when entire cities and monasteries had disobeyed the emperor's order — rather, he found a broad uprising, with thousands of clergymen and entire communities prepared to suffer for their cause.
 This resistance was sparked by John's leadership, and demonstrated the tenacity of those opposed to Chalcedonian imposition.

-John's ministry was defined by a long-term struggle with Ephrem of Antioch, whose power encompassed conflicting territorial and ecclesiastical claims.
-Accusations soon arose from both Roman and Persian officials, who denounced John as a "evil man" and "worthy of an evil death."
-Ephrem, whom John of Ephesus calls a "vicious persecutor", collaborated with Persian authorities, using bribery and false testimony to justify a joint Roman-Persian raid on John's community in the mountains of Singara.
-Captured and brought to Nisibis, John was charged with secular violations, as the Persians were unconcerned with ecclesiastical and religious matters; these charges included illegal border crossing, unlawful tax collection, and "rebelling against Caesar and those who rule his land."
+John's ministry was especially defined by a long-term struggle with Ephrem of Antioch, whose power encompassed conflicting territorial and ecclesiastical claims.
+Accusations soon arose from both Byzantine and Persian officials who denounced John as a "evil man" and "worthy of an evil death".
+Ephrem, whom John of Ephesus calls a "vicious persecutor", collaborated with Persian authorities, using bribery and false testimony to justify a joint Byzantine-Persian raid on John's community in the mountains of Singara.
+Captured and brought to Nisibis, John was charged with secular violations, as the Persians were unconcerned with ecclesiastical and religious matters; these charges included illegal border crossing, unlawful tax collection, and "rebelling against Caesar and those who rule his land".
 Thus, John's ministry was exaggerated by his enemies as a full rebellion.
-John denied all allegations and offered compelling reasons, stating that he followed the emperor's orders but could not compromise his own principles until the emperor ruled "his kingdom according to God's will."
+John denied all allegations and offered compelling reasons, stating that he followed the emperor's orders but could not compromise his own principles until the emperor ruled "his kingdom according to God's will".
 Like Ignatius of Antioch, John rejected earthly authority if it contradicted divine law, opting for suffering rather than abandoning his faith.